Prairie Chapel Ranch: House

 David Heymann, then an associate professor of architecture at the University of Texas at Austin, designed the four-bedroom, 4,000 ft2 honey-colored native limestone single-level home with painted white galvanized tin roof manufactured and installed on the site.
 Heymann said the house was built from the less sought after portion of the local "Lueders limestone".
 The middle portion of each block of stone has a cream color, while the edges are multicolored.
 "We bought all this throwaway stone.
 It's fabulous.
 It's got great color and it is relatively inexpensive," Heymann said.

 In addition there is an open 10 ft limestone porch that encircles the house.
-The house was built by Byron Bottoms Builder from nearby Elm Mott, Texas, and wasn't completed until after Bush's inauguration because of needed accommodations for security, meeting space, etc.
+The house was built by Byron Bottoms Builder from nearby Elm Mott, Texas, and was not completed until after Bush's inauguration because of needed accommodations for security, meeting space, etc.

 Laura Bush said they decided to keep a single level ranch design because "We wanted our older parents to feel comfortable here...
 We also want to grow old here ourselves."

 The passive-solar house is positioned to absorb winter sunlight, warming the interior walkways and walls of the residence. ground source heat pumps circulate water through pipes buried 300 ft) deep in the ground.
 A 25,000 USgal underground cistern collects rainwater gathered from roof urns; wastewater from sinks, toilets, and showers cascades into underground purifying tanks and is also funneled into the cistern.
 The water from the cistern is then used to irrigate the landscaping around the home.

 The one-story, eight-room, ground-level house runs east and west.
 There are no stairs, even at entrances.
 There are no thresholds.
 For the most part, the house is one room wide, making for easy ventilation.
 The porch is the usual route from one room to another.
 A few rooms have interior doors.